helidon-io/helidon-build-tools/ide-support/vscode-extension/README.md

-# Helidon project support for Visual Studio Code
+# Helidon support for Visual Studio Code

 This extension helps users to generate their first Helidon project, develop and run it.